 Every member of the School of Veterinary Medicine community is accountable to each other for our behaviors.
 It is important to recognize how ours' and others' behaviors impacts LSU Vet Med as a whole.
 If concerns arise about inappropriate behavior it should be addressed by talking to the individuals involved and/or reporting to the faculty in the course, the year coordinator, the counselor, the Senior Associate Dean for Student Success, and/or the Care team reporting system.
 There are two reporting systems that can be utilized.
-LSU Vet Med Cares is located within the LSU Vet Med intranet and LSU Cares at www.lsu. edu/saa/lsu-cares/index.php
+LSU Vet Med Cares is located within the LSU Vet Med intranet and LSU Cares at www.lsu.edu/saa/lsucares/index.phpResources for Student Conduct, Organizations, and Clubs